Bokwang0310/stylesheet-stacker/README.md

 - go to sheet after add sheet
 - when get back from sheet page, the activation is on setting section
 - [Motivation](https://youtu.be/PtVOesopqD4?t=1547)
-- radial: share, create, search
+- radial: share, create section, search
 - faboption transition speed

 # Learn More